 Let's first look at what sugar really is.

-In nutrition science are three forms of sugar: monosaccharides, oligosaccharides and polysaccharides.
+In nutrition science, there are three forms of sugar: monosaccharides, oligosaccharides and polysaccharides.

 Monosaccharides are often called simple sugars because they have a very simple structure (mono means one and saccharide means sugar).
 Monosaccharides include glucose, fructose, and galactose.